 - Wear a personal face mask per CDC and WA requirements.

 - Keep frequently used, shared, and communal surfaces and objects clean and disinfected.

 - Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 Remember, if you’re going to spend time with other people, outside is better than inside.

 While the circumstances continue to change and we adjust our outreach, support, and services as necessary, we thank you for your patience and your cooperation.
 We continue to vigorously monitor the local, state, national and federal guidelines about the virus.
 As new information becomes available, our team will keep you well informed so we can all respond swiftly and appropriately.

-BEST remains committed to the health and safety of our community, especially now as the nicer weather of Spring and Summer are inviting us to come play.
+BEST remains committed to the health and safety of our community, especially now as the warm Summer weather is inviting us to come outside to play.
 If you have concerns or questions, please contact us.
 We are happy to help you.